uddiptakashyap/protex/ESP32_INTEGRATION.md

 # ESP32 Real-time Sensor Integration

-This document explains how the ESP32 sensor integration works in the Protex application.
+This document explains how the ESP32 sensor integration works in the Warnex application.

 ## Overview